eventdata/ConfliBERT/README.md

 ## Evaluation
 You can use Huggingface examples or any packages for finetuning ConfliBERT the same as other BERT.
-Here, we provided examples using [Simple Transformers](https://simpletransformers.ai/)
+Here, we provided examples using [Simple Transformers](https://simpletransformers.ai/) We provided two example datasets and their config files in ./data and ./configs.

-	CUDA_VISIBLE_DEVICES=0 finetune_data.py --dataset 20news --report_per_epoch

-We provided three example dataset tasks in ./data.
 They are:

 <ol>
-  <li>bbc_news for binary classfication</li>
+  <li>IndiaPoliceEvents_sentence_level for classfication tasks</li>
-  <li>re3d for NER</li>
+  <li>re3d for NER tasks</li>
 </ol>

-You can download the corresponding datasets in the paper.

-To use our scripts, you need to preprocess them into the required format shown in our repo.
+To use our scripts, you need to preprocess the datasets into the required formats shown in our repo.
+The format for classification tasks is sentence + labels seperated by tabs.
+The format for NER tasks is CONLL format.
+Then you need to create a config file with the dataset's same name.
+You also need to define the tasks in the config file.
+The tasks we cover is "binary", "multiclass", "multilabel", or "ner".
+After you defined the configs, you can run:

+	CUDA_VISIBLE_DEVICES=0 finetune_data.py --dataset IndiaPoliceEvents_sentence_level --report_per_epoch

 ## Pretraining Corpus
 We have gatherred a huge corpus in politics and conflicts domain (33 GB) for pretraining ConfliBERT.